List of teams that have overcome 3–0 series deficits: Background

 The 2004 Boston Red Sox, seen here at the White House, were the first MLB team to win a game seven after being down 3–0 in a series.

-Three major North American professional sports leagues have playoff series that can reach a seventh game: Major League Baseball (MLB), the National Basketball Association (NBA), and the National Hockey League (NHL).
-In MLB, only the semi-final League Championship Series and the final World Series are best-of-seven series.
+Three major North American professional sports leagues have playoff series that can reach a Game 7: Major League Baseball (MLB), the National Basketball Association (NBA), and the National Hockey League (NHL).
+In MLB, only the League Championship Series and the World Series are best-of-seven series.
 In the NBA and NHL, all four rounds of their respective playoffs are best-of-seven series.

 In the history of these leagues, teams that were down 3–0 in a series have come back to win the series five times; four times in the NHL and once in MLB.
 The most recent example is the Los Angeles Kings of the NHL in the 2014 Stanley Cup playoffs first round.
-The only instance in the MLB to date was by the Boston Red Sox in the 2004 American League Championship Series.
-The only instance in a championship series was by the NHL's Toronto Maple Leafs in the 1942 Stanley Cup Finals.
+The only instance in MLB to date was by the Boston Red Sox in the 2004 American League Championship Series.
+The only instance in a championship series was by the NHL's Toronto Maple Leafs in the 1942 Stanley Cup Final.
 The NBA is the only league in which this has never happened, to date.

 Conversely, eleven teams have evened a series after being behind 3–0 and then lost in the final game: six in the NHL, four in the NBA, and one in MLB.
-The most recent example is the Edmonton Oilers of the NHL in the 2024 Stanley Cup Finals.
+The most recent example is the Edmonton Oilers of the NHL in the 2024 Stanley Cup Final.

 No team has overcome multiple 3–0 deficits in a single postseason, although the 1974–75 New York Islanders of the NHL nearly did so; they successfully overcame a 3–0 series deficit in the 1975 Stanley Cup quarterfinals, then rallied from a 3–0 series deficit in the Stanley Cup semifinals before losing the seventh game.

 While, traditionally, a best-of-seven series was only played in the final (championship) round of a postseason, MLB adopted a best-of-seven format in 1985 for the League Championship Series, the NHL followed suit for its first round in 1987, and the NBA did the same for its first round in 2003.

 Outside of the noted major North American leagues, various other leagues across multiple sports also use seven-game postseason series.
 There are several known instances of teams in such leagues overcoming 3–0 series deficits.
-In other cases, like the Swedish Hockey League, seven-game series are common but no team has yet overcome such a deficit.